Skip to Content

 If you are not an early riser, you are not going to like this.

-You wake up at 6.30 in a cozy room, shared with fellow pickers (or in your tent).
+You wake up at 6.30 in a cozy room shared with fellow pickers (or in your tent).
 You put on all the appropriate clothing – more on this later – and get yourself ready.

-You slide into the dining room, which is 10 to 20 minutes away on foot, depending on the location of your dorm and give yourself a treat with some bread, butter and jam and some typical French tasty and energizing food.
+You slide into the dining room, which is 10 to 20 minutes away on foot, depending on the location of your dorm, and give yourself a treat with some bread, butter, and jam and some typical French tasty and energizing food.

-You make sure to arrive at the pick-up location on time.
+Make sure to arrive at the pick-up location on time.

 That’s very important – they might lay you off for being late.
 There are two strict rules:

-• be on time and
+- Be on time and

-• work reasonably hard (which is don’t slack off)
+- Work reasonably hard (which is don’t slack off)

-Honestly, I was super slow – the slowest – during my first ‘vendange’, but my boss was really nice, so she never ‘told me off’.
+Honestly, I was super slow – the slowest – during my first ‘vendange,’ but my boss was really nice, so she never ‘told me off’.
 But you must arrive on time, that’s mandatory.

-So, you jump on a van, sit back, relax and hit the field by 7.30am.
+So, you jump on a van, sit back, relax, and hit the field by 7.30 am.

 You have two options:

-• either you pick up a cutter and pick grapes, or
+- either you pick up a cutter and pick grapes, or

-• you take the bucket and work as the bucket man – ‘the porteur’.
+- you take the bucket and work as the bucket man – ‘the porteur’.

 That’s what they call it.